 21. Business Travel Expenses

 You might be able to deduct business expenses you incur while traveling for work.
-Costs could include transportation, meals, lodging, laundry and business calls.
+Costs could include transportation, meals, lodging and airfare.
 Any expenses that are considered extravagant or lavish don’t qualify for the business travel expenses deduction.
 Under the new tax law, only people who are self-employed can get this deduction.

 22. Educational Expenses

 Under the American opportunity tax credit, you can deduct up to $2,500 per student for four years of postsecondary education.
 If this brings your net tax liability below zero, you can use up to 40% of the credit, or $1,000, as a refund if the credit reduces your tax liability to $0.

 23. Work-Related Meals and Gifts